Bungles/ForgeNeoTray/README.md

 ## Features

 ### Tray icon & launch control
-- Launches SD WebUI Forge Neo automatically when the program starts, with the console shown or hidden per your preference
+- Launches Forge Neo automatically when the program starts, with the console shown or hidden per your preference
 - **Single-click** the tray icon to show or hide the console window
 - **Double-click** the tray icon (or use "Launch in Browser" from the menu) to open the WebUI in your browser
 - **"Open..." submenu** for quick access to your Install Folder, Models folder, and your txt2img/img2img output folders.
-These read the actual configured paths from Forge Neo's own `config.json` (Settings → Saving → Paths for saving), so custom output directories are picked up automatically rather than assuming the default location.
-Each output folder also lists its dated subfolders (e.g. `2026-07-28`) if any exist, so you can jump straight to a specific day, and a **Refresh** option rebuilds the listings on demand instead of waiting for the automatic 60-second refresh
+These read the actual configured paths from Forge Neo's own `config.json` (Settings → Saving → Paths for saving), so custom output directories are picked up automatically.
+Each output folder also lists its dated subfolders (e.g. `2026-07-28`) if any exist.
+A **Refresh** option rebuilds the list on demand instead of waiting for the automatic 60-second refresh
-- **Restart Forge Neo** from the tray menu, reliably.
+- **Restart Forge Neo** from the tray menu.
 It kills the whole process tree rather than just closing a window, so it still works even if Windows Terminal is your default terminal app
 - Background monitoring sends a tray notification if Forge Neo's process dies unexpectedly, so a silent crash doesn't go unnoticed

 ### Updates